 This article contains references to products from our partners.
 We receive compensation if you apply or shop through links in our content.
 You help support CreditDonkey by reading our website and using our links.

-This would be unheard of years ago.
-But now, banks and credit card companies are looking to get new customers.
-And they are enticing them with jaw-dropping rewards, which could mean awesome perks for you.
+This would be unheard of years ago, but right now, banks and credit card companies are looking to get new customers.
+That means they're enticing them with jaw-dropping rewards, which could mean awesome perks for you.

-The credit cards below all offer a big bonus, but there is more to a credit card than just the short-term promo.
-You want the right credit card to match your lifestyle.
+The credit cards below all offer big sign-up bonuses, but there is more to a credit card than the short-term promo.
+You want the credit card that matches your lifestyle.

-If you spend over $1,334 per month and like to travel:
+If you spend over $1,334 per month on your credit card and like to travel:

-Our favorite is the Chase Sapphire Preferred.
-It has a huge bonus point offer and premium travel benefits.
+Our favorite option is Chase Sapphire Preferred.
+It has a huge bonus points offer and premium travel benefits.

 Chase Sapphire Preferred lets you earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $625 toward travel when you redeem through Chase Ultimate Rewards®.
 You can earn 5,000 bonus points if you add your first authorized user and make a purchase within the first three months from account opening.
 This card lets you earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
 The points can be transferred 1:1 to leading frequent travel programs including airline transfer partners.
 The card has a $0 foreign transaction fee.
 The card also comes with premium travel and purchase protection benefits (including trip cancellation/trip interruption insurance and auto rental collision damage waiver).
 There is an Introductory Annual Fee of $0 the first year, then $95.

-A flight to Las Vegas?
-A weekend hotel stay in New York?
+You could hop on a flight to Las Vegas or book a weekend hotel stay in New York.

-The ability to transfer reward points (at a 1:1 ratio) to leading airline and hotel loyalty programs is what really excites us about Chase Sapphire Preferred.
+The ability to transfer reward points at a 1:1 ratio to leading airline and hotel loyalty programs is what really excites us about Chase Sapphire Preferred.

 - Airline transfer partners include Southwest Airlines, United Airlines, British Airways (oneworld), Air France (SkyTeam), Korean Air (SkyTeam), Singapore Airlines (Star Alliance), and Virgin Atlantic.